GeekAlexis/FastMOT/README.md

 # Guardian
 - Real-time object detection and tracking for highly constrained systems (Jetson Nano)
 - Flight control for drone that tracks targets using GPS signal and vision (WIP)
-- Guardian is an appliation to alleviate elephant-human conflict common in Africa and Asia
+- Guardian is an appliation to "herd" elephants away in elephant-human conflicts common in Africa and Asia

 ### Dependencies
 - OpenCV (Built with Gstreamer)